-Model Trailways Conestoga Wagon 1:12 Scale
+Model Trailways Conestoga Wagon 1:12 Scale Wood and Metal Kit

 The Conestoga wagon originated in the Conestoga Valley near Lancaster, PA around 1750.
 It was shaped like a boat with both ends curved upward to keep its load from shifting while climbing the steep Appalachian roads.
-Large wheels kept the cargo dry when crossing rivers, and a water-proof canvas cover protected passengers from heat, rain and snow.
-Barrels on the sides of the wagon stored water and toolboxes held tools needed for repairs.
+Large wheels kept the cargo dry when crossing rivers, and a water-proof canvas cover protected passengers from heat, rain, and snow.
+Model Shipways Barrels on the sides of the wagon stored water and toolboxes held tools needed for repairs.
 A grease bucket tied to the back made sure that axles and wheels were properly greased.

 The Conestoga wagon was a large, lumbering vehicle that could carry up to 8 tons of cargo.
 It traveled about 15 miles a day.
 Because of its tremendous size and weight, the Conestoga wagon required between four and twelve horses to pull it.

 Our kit is the most historically accurate Conestoga wagon ever produced.
-Highly detailed realistic materials include laser-cut basswood body and wheel parts, metal hubs and axels, miniature nails, canvas cover and scale rope and chain.
-A sheet of photo-etched brass parts replicates the hardware and decorations of a full size wagon.
+Highly detailed realistic materials include laser-cut basswood body and wheel parts, metal hubs and axels, miniature nails, canvas cover, and scale rope and chain.
+A sheet of photo-etched brass parts replicates the hardware and decorations of a full-size wagon.
 The finished model is complete with working brakes and suspension.
 Five sheets of plans plus clearly written illustrated instructions make building easy.

 Historically accurate and perfectly scaled

-Laser cut basswood parts
+Laser-cut basswood parts

 Cleanly cast Britannia metal components

 • Length 229mm (19”)